Dosage Form: injection, solution

 The endogenous creatinine clearance rate and the serum creatinine level have a high correlation with the half-life of gentamicin in serum.
 Results of these tests may serve as guides for adjusting dosage in patients with renal impairment (see DOSAGE AND ADMINISTRATION).

-Following parenteral administration, gentamicin can be detected in serum, lymph, tissues, sputum, and in pleural, synovial, and peritoneal fluids.
+Following parenteral administration, gentamicin can be detected in serum, lymph, tissues, sputum and in pleural, synovial and peritoneal fluids.
 Concentrations in renal cortex sometimes may be eight times higher than the usual serum levels.
 Concentrations in bile, in general, have been low and have suggested minimal biliary excretion.
 Gentamicin crosses the peritoneal as well as the placental membranes.
-Since aminoglycosides diffuse poorly into the subarachnoid space after parenteral administration, concentrations of gentamicin in cerebrospinal fluid are often low and dependent upon dose, rate of penetration, and degree of meningeal inflammation.
-There is minimal penetration of gentamicin into ocular tissues following intramuscular or intravenous administration.
+Since aminoglycosides diffuse poorly into the subarachnoid space after parenteral administration, concentrations of gentamicin in cerebrospinal fluid are often low and dependent upon dose, rate of penetration and degree of meningeal inflammation.
+There is minimal penetration of gentamicin into ocular tissues following IM or IV administration.

 Mechanism of Action

 Gentamicin, an aminoglycoside, binds to the prokaryotic ribosome, inhibiting protein synthesis in susceptible bacteria.
 It is bactericidal in vitro against Gram-positive and Gram-negative bacteria.